jdx/mise/docs/python.md

 ## Default Python packages

-rtx-python can automatically install a default set of Python packages with pip right after installing a Python version.
+rtx can automatically install a default set of Python packages with pip right after installing a Python version.
 To enable this feature, provide a `$HOME/.default-python-packages` file that lists one package per line, for example:

 ```text
 ansible